RESEARCH STARTER

 Not all psychopaths are criminals.
 Some find success in businesses that benefit from cutthroat practices; others make their way in the world as smooth-talking philanderers.

-Like autism, psychopathy and sociopathy fall along a spectrum.
+Psychopathy and sociopathy fall along a spectrum.
 All people exhibit some degree of the relevant traits at some time, but those with psychopathy have high degrees of the traits.
-Researchers say in the United States, about 1.2 percent of adult men and from 0.3 to 0.7 percent of adult women have clinically significant levels of these traits.
-About 25 to 30 percent of people with ASPD also have psychopathy.
+Psychopathy and related traits are commonly described dimensionally, with individuals differing in degree.
+A 2021 systematic review and meta-analysis estimated that prevalence in the general adult population is about 1.2 percent when measured using the PCL-R and about 5.4 percent when measured using self-report instruments; estimates vary by assessment method and sample.
+Only about 25 to 30 percent of individuals with ASPD have significant psychopathic traits.
 Psychopathy exists throughout society regardless of culture, gender, race, or socioeconomic status.

 Assessment and Diagnosis